tasket/wyng-util-qubes/README.md

 ```

-Use of the `--pool` is option, but should be used if you've setup any non-default Qubes pools,
+Use of `--pool` is optional, but should be used if you've setup any non-default Qubes pools,
 i.e. other than the one named 'vm-pool'.